Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 Hdfs also uses zookeeper to have automatic failover using the zookeeper failover conteroller. the zookeeper failover controller does a few things to ensure high availability of the system, these roles include Health monitoring, where zkfc periodically sends pings to the name node to check for its health, if the Name node does not respond in time (which can be configured), the monitor marks it as unhealthy.
+The zookeeper failover controllers stand on the same node that the namenode is running on and is the one responsible for holding the lock (znode) in the zookeeper quorum, to allow for automaic leader election. the zkfc health monitor monitors the health of the namenode and in the case of health status change in the namenode, it starts the failover process and the assignment of the new active namenode, it first calls the corresponding zkfailover controller method to start the processing of the failover, if the zkfc detects that an active-standby switch is needed, it starts the failover process by using the active standby elector to conduct automatic primary election, which contacts with zookeeper to complete an automatic backup election and then the active standby elector sends to the zkfc which node becomes the active and which becomes the standby, the zkfc then uses the HASERVICE Rpc protocol to make the namenode it is responsible for either active or standby.
-The zkfc also includes the session management with the ephermal nodes to detect whena node loses connection, the active namenode also holds a lock on a special znode which states that it is the active name node, if the session expires the lock gets deleted or released in other words and then a new name node from the quorum can aquire that lock and become the active namenode.
+The zkfc also includes the session management with the ephermal nodes to detect whena node loses connection, the active namenode also holds a lock on a special znode which states that it is the active name node, if the session expires the lock gets deleted or released in other words and then the zkfc of that namenode tries to aquire the lock, and if it succeeds, it makes it's namenode the active namenode.

-Zookeeper also tries to aquire that lock and if it succeeds, it is a zookeeper based election which means that it is responsible for the failover and to make it's local namenode the active namenode, which is done by first fencing the crashed namenode if needed and then it transitions it's local namenode to become the active name node.
+The failover process has a few stages, when a namenode fails, the zkfc's health monitor detects that there is a change in the health of the namenode, and it decides whether an active-standby switch is required and if it is, it initiates the failover process by calling the active standby elector in zookeeper (in this step, the lock or ephermal znode gets released because the session ends as the node does not work properly), if needed, then the elector interacts with zookeeper to select an active and standby node from the quorum, and then it notifies the zkfc which node needs to be active and which node becomes the standby, then the zookeeper failover controller aquires the lock which fences away all the other nodes other than the one who owns the node, and calls an rpc mehod to switch the namenode to either active or standy mode. once the Namenode is up, it first enters in safe mode, which means nothing can be written (and replication stops) to the file system but can be read, and it started getting heartbeats and block reports from the data nodes and getting the block statuses that is until the namenode gets a pre configured amount of safely replicated blocks which have the minimum configured replica count plus an additional 30 seconds and then it exists the safe mode, it then determines which blocks need to be replicated (if needed) and replicates them to the data nodes.

 10. **Q:** Can you explain rack awareness in HDFS?